dkavla/SimpletronProject/README.md

 The first instruction is placed in location 00 of memory, and the following instructions are placed in the locations that follow, so 01, 02, and so on.

+The simulator starts by prompting the user for instructions (the program), in the SML language syntax, which are added into memory.
+Afterwards, the instructions are processed and run until a 43 operation code is processed.

 ## Operation Codes
+The following are the supported operations codes for the SML language in this project.

 | Operation code  |       Meaning                                                                                                       |
 |-----------------|---------------------------------------------------------------------------------------------------------------------|